Max Bruch

-Max Bruch (6 January 1838 – 2 October 1920) was a German Romantic composer, violinist, teacher, and conductor who wrote more than 200 works, including three violin concertos, the first of which has become a prominent staple of the standard violin repertoire.
+Max Bruch (6 January 1838 – 2 October 1920) was a German Romantic composer, violinist, teacher, and conductor who wrote more than 200 works, including three violin concertos, the first of which has become a staple of the violin repertoire.

 Early life and education

 Max Bruch was born in 1838 in Cologne to Wilhelmine (née Almenräder), a singer, and August Carl Friedrich Bruch, an attorney who became vice president of the Cologne police.
 Max had a sister, Mathilde ("Till").
 He received his early musical training under the composer and pianist Ferdinand Hiller, to whom Robert Schumann dedicated his Piano Concerto in A minor.
-The Bohemian composer and piano virtuoso Ignaz Moscheles recognized the aptitude of Bruch.
+The Bohemian composer and piano virtuoso Ignaz Moscheles recognized Bruch's aptitude.

 At the age of nine, Bruch wrote his first composition, a song for his mother's birthday.
 From then on, music was his passion.
 His studies were enthusiastically supported by his parents.
-He wrote many minor early works including motets, psalm settings, piano pieces, violin sonatas, a string quartet, and even orchestral works such as the prelude to a planned opera, Joan of Arc.
-Few of these early works have survived, and the whereabouts of most of his surviving compositions are unknown.
+His many early works included motets, psalm settings, piano pieces, violin sonatas, a string quartet, and even orchestral works such as the prelude to a planned opera, Joan of Arc.
+Few of these early works have survived.

-The first music theory lesson he had was in 1849 in Bonn.
+Bruch's first music theory lesson was in 1849 in Bonn.
 It was given by Professor Heinrich Carl Breidenstein, a friend of his father's.
 At this time, Bruch was staying at an estate in Bergisch Gladbach, where he wrote much of his music.
 The farm belonged to an attorney and notary named Neissen, who lived there with his unmarried sister.
 Later, the estate was bought by the Zanders family, who owned a large paper mill.
 In later years, Maria Zanders became a friend and patron to Bruch.

-The young Bruch was taught French and English conversation by his father.
+The young Bruch was taught French and English conversation by his father, who was very wealthy.

 Career

 After briefly studying philosophy and art in Bonn (1859), Bruch had a long career as a teacher, conductor, and composer, moving among musical posts in Germany: Mannheim (1862–1864), Koblenz (1865–1867), Sondershausen (1867–1870), Berlin (1870–1872), and Bonn, where he spent 1873–78 working privately.
 At the height of his career he spent three seasons as conductor of the Liverpool Philharmonic Society (1880–83).

 He taught composition at the Berlin Hochschule für Musik from 1890 until his retirement in 1910.
-His notable students included the German pianist, composer, and writer Clara Mathilda Faisst (1872–1948).
+His notable students included the Italian composer Ottorino Respighi, American pianist Rudolph Reuter, and the German pianist, composer, and writer Clara Mathilda Faisst (1872–1948).